std::vector

 is the index of the element we want to access.

-The index of an element within an array is simply its position, however, the index is zero-based, meaning we start counting from 0
+The index of an element within an array is simply its position within the array.
+However, in most programming contexts, indexing is zero-based, meaning we start counting from 0

 .
 This means the first element of the vector is at index 0